-Lenovo Storage S2200 Delivers Best in Class Price Performance SPC-1 BenchmarkPerformance Benchmark Result
+Lenovo Storage S2200 Delivers Best in Class Price Performance SPC-1 BenchmarkPerformance Benchmark Result (withdrawn product)

 Lenovo posts a best in class price/performance benchmark performance result with the Lenovo Storage S2200.